lit/rfcs/rfcs/0001-rfc-process.md

 For Lit, RFCs are markdown files in the lit/rfcs repository.

-RFCs have a structure as defined in the RFC template (_TODO_), including these metadata and sections (the RCF template will include more descriptions):
+RFCs have a structure as defined in the [RFC template](./0000-rfc-template.md), including these metadata and sections (the RCF template will include more descriptions):

 * Champion(s): The people making and maintaining the proposal.
 This can change over time.
 * Stage: Accepted, Deprecated, Implemented